-Welcoming its first cohort in 2017, the partnership offers postgraduate across the full breadth social sciences.
+Welcoming its first cohort in 2017, the partnership offers postgraduate studentships across the full breadth of social sciences.

 Nottingham is a world-class research institution and ESRC-funded students benefit from training in a wide range of social science research methods and skills, as well as broader capabilities such as communication and leadership.

-Opportunities are available across the following pathways at the University:
+Opportunities are available across the following training pathways at the University: